vthirumurthy/vthirumurthy/README.md

 </a>
 </p>

-### Hi there!
-I'm Vish Thirumurthy
-A results-driven technologist, strategist, and entrepreneur with a global mindset, having successfully led business ventures in 28 countries.
+I am a results-driven technologist, strategist, and entrepreneur with a global mindset, having successfully led business ventures in 28 countries.
 My passion revolves around applying technology to solve significant problems at scale.
 Let's dive into what defines me:

 #### What Sets Me Apart
 - **Global Impact:** A seasoned leader and C-level advisor, crafting win-win scenarios for customers and partners on a global scale.